2026.07.20

 For export markets, overseas brands, vehicle manufacturers, and spare parts distributors, regulatory compliance is a key foundation for cooperation.
 A reliable supplier does more than manufacture lamps.
 It should also help customers consider market requirements during product development, reducing the risk of discovering beam, brightness, or specification problems after the product has already been completed.

-Before working with a supplier, customers can further confirm whether the product can be designed and tested according to different market needs.
-Regulatory knowledge helps reduce compliance risks for export and sales.
+Before working with a supplier, customers should confirm which standards apply to the target market and whether the selected product can be designed, tested, and homologated accordingly.
+Regulatory knowledge helps reduce compliance risks during product development, export, and sales.

 Is Brightness the Only Thing That Matters in Automotive LED Lighting?